 How We Chose the Best Online Gardening Classes

 When selecting the best online gardening classes, we considered a number of variables including cost, time commitment, diversity of techniques and skills taught, and existing skill set.
-We also aimed to include classes that could be adapted to a range of environments, such as container versus traditional garden and varying climates.
+We also aimed to include classes that could be adapted to a range of environments, such as container versus traditional gardens and varying climates.

 For example, Ron Finley’s MasterClass is staged in a community garden, but the skills taught can also be applied to a container garden or home garden by emerging gardeners.
 Piet Oudolf and Dr. Noel Kingsbury’s class, however, is for more seasoned gardeners looking to expand their knowledge about perennial planning for traditional gardens in regard to the textures, colors, and growing patterns of various plants.
 Oregon State University’s botany course is for outdoor lovers looking to take their skills to the next level by fully understanding the intricacies of various kinds of plants, as well as their life cycles.
 In this roundup, we’ve touched on a wide swath of skills and abilities that, when combined, provide a comprehensive view of gardening.